 BIREME Bulletin n.
 86

-PAHO’s specialized center on health sciences information, BIREME will coordinate the development of the WHO Global Library of Traditional Medicine
+PAHO’s specialized center on health sciences information, BIREME will coordinate the development of the WHO Traditional Medicine Global Library

 The director of BIREME, João Paulo Souza, coordinates a session during the “WHO Global Technical Meeting on Traditional Medicine”, held in New Delhi, India, in March 2024.